-Week 3 Session 1 - Monday, September 14: Selecting a research topic: central research question
+Week 2 - Monday, September 7: Selecting a research topic & What makes a good thesis?

-- Formulating a research question is a key step in the research process, yet it is just one of the many research design components we will explore in this session including the role of existing literatures, theory, data, etc.
+- Formulating a research question is a key step in the research process, yet it is just one of the many research design components.
+In this session we will explore what makes a good research question and what are the main expectations from a BA thesis.
+The texts we will work with will be provided in the class.